KS2 SATs: Everything you should know

 • SAT results are used to determine if learners are working at the level that is to be expected as they come to the end of the Key Stage 2 curriculum

-The time has come – your learners are in Year 6 and the KS2 SATs are finally upon you and your learners!
+The time has come – your learners are in Year 6, and the KS2 SATs are finally upon you and your learners!
 This can be a particularly stressful time for everyone involved as they prepare for these statutory end-of-KS2 assessments.

 The individual Year 6 SAT scores for each student are passed on to secondary schools to determine what level of challenge or support that student needs in Year 7.
 Meanwhile, the whole-school score is used to create primary school performance tables to chart schools’ performance.

 With so much riding on these important assessments, our learners must be well-prepared for their KS2 SATs.
-Throughout Year 6, they’ll be working to finish the Key Stage 2 curriculum with some time for revision as the SATs week in May approaches.
+Throughout Year 6, they’ll be working hard to finish the Key Stage 2 curriculum with some time for revision as the SATs week in May approaches.

 If you’re new to the world of SATs or are simply just looking for the best way to support your learner, then this guide is for you!
 We’ll break down everything you need to know about the KS2 SATs papers as well as give you some helpful tips and strategies to support your kiddos to success!